-Business disruption from extreme weather events
+from extreme weather events

-Adverse weather conditions have historically caused variability in the agricultural sector, including floods and wildfires.
-AACo's infrastructure and assets can be impacted by these events, including potential damage to domestic buildings and pastoral infrastructure, damage to farm crops, and potential loss of livestock.
+Business disruption Adverse weather conditions have historically caused variability in the agricultural sector, including droughts. floods and wildfires.
+AACo's infrastructure and assets can be impacted by these events, including potential loss of livestock and damage to domestic buildings, pastoral infrastructure and farm crops.

+Widespread weather events such as the 2025 Queensland floods may cause extensive damage to regional communities and road networks, and cause disruptions to transport operations even when the Company's assets are not directly impacted.
 These events can also impact the procurement of key inputs such as feed grain, resulting in delivery delays or impacting the quality of feed inputs.